dialogic-godot/documentation/documentation/translation.md

 That's the spirit! #id:18
 ```

 The `#id` tags at the end of each Text Event are the translation IDs.
-They won't be visible during text display, however, you can be rest assured that Dialogic has inserted the text into a CSV file.
+They won't be visible during text display; however,  Dialogic has inserted the text into a CSV file.

 ## 2.4 Testing translation